ranjith19/chrome-extension-webpack-html2mammoth/README.md

 ```
 :point_right: The files with name `secrets.*.js` already are ignored on the repository.

+# TODO

+1. Better Design
+2. Refresh option
+3. spec
+4. framework

 # Road Map

-### Statement of Purpose
+### High Level Goals

-1. The purpose of this extension is to democratise the html parsing/scraping using Mammoth.
+1. Democratise the html parsing/scraping using Mammoth.
+2. Build a community of contributors.
-2. Make JavaScript a language of data scientists.
+3. Make JavaScript a language of data scientists.
-3. Build a community of contributors.

 ###  Spec

-Flexible spec to specify custom html parsers.
+We need to define a flexible spec to specify custom html parsers.

-Specifiers that should be allowed
+Specifiers that could be allowed

 1. Domain
 2. Sub domain
 3. url path
-4. other url parts
+4. other url parts like query string etc.
 5. jquery selector
 6. xpath

 This will allow us to add custom html parsers anywhere on the web.

 We can then open it up to the community to contribute.

 ### Long term: